Totem-gdn/totem-authorization/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.3.

+# How to use

+To authorize and then redirect to the website or application you need (such as Totem Admin or games), you must go to the page of this application: `https://authorize.totem.gdn?success_url=<REDIRECT_URL>` where `REDIRECT_URL` is a link to the application where you want to login and where you will be redirected.

+A `token` parameter will be added to your URL which will contain the JWT token.

+As a result, your link will look like this: `<REDIRECT_URL>?token=jwt_string`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.